elbywan/wretch/README.md

 # Features

+#### `wretch` is a small wrapper around [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) designed to simplify the way to perform and handle network requests and responses.

 - 🪶 Small size (less than 2KB g-zipped)
 - 💡 Intuitive - lean API, handles errors, headers and serialization
 - 🧊 Immutable - every call creates a cloned instance